007 MAGAZINE - The World's Foremost James Bond Resource!

 Doctor No US SHOWCASE Comic Book comparison Dr. No (1962)

-ABOVE: Three more examples of Norman Nodel's slavish replication of publicity stills. (top right) The image of Bond, Honey and Quarrel on the Crab Key beach was from a black & white still that was later hand-coloured and used in the UK front-of-house set.
+ABOVE: Three more examples of Norman Nodel's slavish replication of publicity stills. (top right) The image of Bond, Honey and Quarrel on the Crab Key beach was from a black & white still that was later hand-coloured and used in the UK Front of House set.
 Both the FOH still and final comic book took great liberties with the choice of colour for Honey's bikini!
 Even one of the lesser-seen production stills (bottom right) was adapted for the comic, with Honey now visible and awake beside Bond, rather than collapsed as she the was in the film.
 The comic book version makes no mention of the fact the characters were drugged.

 Dr. No (1962) Doctor No US SHOWCASE Comic Book comparison